September 23rd 2021

-Vitamin C is one of the most powerful antioxidants out there and deemed essential for skin health by dermatologists, but it’s notoriously difficult to stabilise- its brightening, free-radical fighting benefits diminish fast in the face of UV light.
-For this reason, single-use vitamin C capsules are a goer for ensuring that the skin-gredients you’ve paid for are as robust as possible, and these Super Active Capsules fit the bill perfectly.
-Combining 10% vitamin C with moisturising, reparative vitamin E, the capsules are also biodegradable- the outer shell is made from red seaweed plant material.
+Vitamin C is one of the most powerful antioxidants out there and deemed essential for skin health by dermatologists, but it’s notoriously difficult to stabilise - its brightening, free-radical fighting benefits diminish fast in UV light.
+For this reason, single-use vitamin C capsules are a goer for ensuring that the skin-gredients you’ve paid for are as robust as possible.
+These Super Active Capsules combining 10 per cent vitamin C with moisturising, reparative vitamin E. The outer shell is made from biodegradable red seaweed.
 A daily dose will help to improve radiance, firmness and elasticity over time.
-Texture wise, the serum here is the thickest and creamiest of the bunch, and the jar is fairly weighty- this is possibly an option for your bathroom shelf rather than hand baggage.
+Texture-wise, the serum here is one of the thickest and creamiest of the bunch.
+Not a member of Beauty Pie?
+Sign up with our code GTGSENTME to get an extra £50 to spend.

 Great for: pint sized peptide power.

 This gel serum goes big on skin strengthening peptides, namely patented hexapeptides, an amino acid blend that helps to strengthen skin and slow down collagen and elastin breakdown.
 Vitamin E adds antioxidant clout and the fragrance-free formula is lightweight, easily absorbed and non-sticky.
 It certainly won’t suit everyone one from a price point perspective, but skin type wise it covers most bases.

 Great for: dry, dehydrated or mature skin.